About

 It feels like middle school all over again.

-One of the things I love about a university setting is that it is a place to have our minds stirred and challenged.
+One of the things I loved about a university setting is that it is a place to have our minds stirred and challenged.
 We’re not afraid to follow our quest for truth wherever it leads.
 We read and learn and question and dialogue and argue and and sometimes, change our minds!

 Lately I’ve been thinking about how I can serve those who crave these experiences but don’t have the wonderful privilege that I have of actually getting paid to go to college!

 What you won’t find here is vitriolic politics or dystopian prophecies.
 What I hope you will find here is people who love to think deeply.
-And posts that remind you, just a little, of your own university days.

 About Me: